 If seeing Hobbiton town wasn't enough… the Lord of the Rings trilogy was filmed entirely in New Zealand so whether you are driving past farmlands or discovering the many National Parks, you are sure to discover Middle Earth.

-Getting there: Direct flights from Shanghai to Auckland
+Getting there: Direct flights from Hong Kong to Auckland

 Ko Phi Phi Le, Thailand